Web server: Serve static content

 Response of static file content can be sped up by a file cache.

 Directory index files

-If a web server program receives a client request message with an URL whose path matches one of an existing directory and that directory is accessible and serving directory index file(s) is enabled then a web server program may try to serve the first of known (or configured) static index file names (a regular file) found in that directory; if no index file is found or other conditions are not met then an error message is returned.
+If a web server program receives a client request message with an URL whose path matches one of an existing directory and that directory is accessible and serving directory index files is enabled then a web server program may try to serve the first of known (or configured) static index file names (a regular file) found in that directory; if no index file is found or other conditions are not met then an error message is returned.

 Most used names for static index files are: index.html, index.htm and Default.htm.

 Regular files

 If a web server program receives a client request message with an URL whose path matches the file name of an existing file and that file is accessible by web server program and its attributes match internal rules of web server program, then web server program can send that file to client.

 Usually, for security reasons, most web server programs are pre-configured to serve only regular files or to avoid to use special file types like device files, along with symbolic links or hard links to them.
 The aim is to avoid undesirable side effects when serving static web resources.